aimllifetime/lane_find_p1/writeup_template.md

   * call the image draw function _weighted_img_

+#### drawing single line on left and right lanes:
-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, a function _extrpo_v2_ is created to return the four vertices. then the **_draw_lines_** takes these four vertices and draw on image.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The four vertices are calaculated in **_extrapo_v2_** function:
+    * first use slope _w = -(y2-y1)/(x2-x1)_ to calculate the slope.
+Note here minus is used because I am used to negative y below x axis and makes the caculation map to math function easily.
+    * calculate the line _length = (x2-x1)**2 + (y2-y1)**2_
+    * slope w < 0  belongs to left lane, caculate the offset b to origin
+    * slope w > 0 belongs to right line, caculate the offset b to origin
+    * only count the lines that length is > 5000
+    * average the slope w and offest b
+    * given the lane top and bottom, caculate the lefe lane's two ends
+    * given the lane top and bottom, caculate the right lane's two ends
+    * return the four vertices for the draw_line to draw.

+Following are the output image of test images:

 ### **solidWhiteCurve.jpg**
 ![solidWhiteCurve.jpg](./test_images_output/solidWhiteCurve.jpg)

 ### **solidWhiteRight.jpg**
 ![solidWhiteRight.jpg](./test_images_output/solidWhiteRight.jpg)

 ### **solidYellowCurve.jpg**
 ![solidYellowCurve.jpg](./test_images_output/solidYellowCurve.jpg)

 ### **solidYellowCurve2.jpg**
 ![solidYellowCurve2.jpg](./test_images_output/solidYellowCurve2.jpg)

 ### **solidYellowLeft**
 ![solidYellowLeft.jpg](./test_images_output/solidYellowLeft.jpg)

 ### **whiteCarLaneSwitch.jpg**
 ![whiteCarLaneSwitch.jpg](./test_images_output/whiteCarLaneSwitch.jpg)